coreprocess/babel-plugin-js-logger/readme.md

 # babel-plugin-js-logger

+> This babel plugin enables js-logger in your entire project

 This babel plugin enables [js-logger](https://github.com/jonnyreeves/js-logger) in your entire project by placing `const logger = require('js-logger').get('project:example:path');` in front of every transpiled javascript file.

 # Setup